hiveeyes/arduino/node-wifi-mqtt-homie-battery/README.rst

 README
 ######

-This is the low power battery version of :ref:`node-wifi-mqtt-homie` To run this sketch e.g. on the PCB Design from https://www.imker-nettetal.de/bienen-nsa/ESP8266-BeeScale1_1.fzz you should remove and shortout the input polarity protection diode to avoid unnecessary voltage drop.
+This is the low power battery version of `node-wifi-mqtt-homie` To run this sketch e.g. on the PCB Design from https://www.imker-nettetal.de/bienen-nsa/ESP8266-BeeScale1_1.fzz you should remove and shortout the input polarity protection diode to avoid unnecessary voltage drop.